LinuxCommandLibrary

 copy

-Record while running a specific command
+Record a specific command instead of the default shell

-$ ttyrec -e "[command]" [path/to/recording.tty]
+$ ttyrec -e [command] [path/to/recording.tty]

 copy

-Record with automatic uudecode extraction
+Record with automatic uudecode for file transfers

 $ ttyrec -u [path/to/recording.tty]